lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

 [26] "weights"      "r.scores"     "Vaccounted"   "Structure"    "scores"
 ```

 Plotting the eigen*values* produces a scree plot.
-We can use this to further guage the number of factors we should extract.
+We can use this to further gauge the number of factors we should extract.

 ```r